 1. I only have a couple of minutes.
 Help!

 It’s OK, we’ve got you.
-Press the Library icon, select “Meditation essentials” from the drop-down menu at the top, then scroll down to “Mini meditations.”
+Press the Explore icon, select “Meditation essentials” from the drop-down menu at the top, then scroll down to “Mini meditations.”
 There you’ll find options like Restore, Breathe, Focus, and more, all of which are 3 minutes or shorter.